-Grzegorz Ochała is postdoctoral researcher (Marie Curie Fellow) at the LIAS.
+Grzegorz Ochała is guest researcher (Marie Curie Fellow) at the LIAS.
 He graduated from archaeology at the University of Warsaw.
 There, he also obtained his PhD at the Faculty of History.
 He specialises in history of the Nile Valley (Egypt and Nubia) in Late Antiquity and Middle Ages through the perspective of written sources.

 Fields of interest